Who are the Palestinian prisoners Israel released on Friday?

 - Fatima Bakr Moussa Abu Shalal from Nablus

-- Hanan Saleh Abdullah Al-Barghouthi from Ramallah
+- Hanan Saleh Abdullah al-Barghouthi from Ramallah

 - Fatima Nasr Mohammad Amarnah from Jenin